[all chapters in html] [all chapters in pdf] [lost world forum]

 Some Background Books

 There are a hundred others, but I had to start somewhere.
 The following list mostly covers meta-topics -- in archaeology, astronomy, paleontology, geology, biology, history, etc. Topics like electrical engineering, field theory, statistics, atomic physics, and the associated math, are not covered, for they were part of my education.
-And I read all the time.
+I read all the time.

 - Robert Bakker, The Dinosaur Heresies (1986)